top of page

 “We shape our buildings; thereafter they shape us.” -Winston Churchill

 Similarly, with language.
 Yet most of us never get around to shaping our language.
-Our language is given to us ready made.
-We do not stop to notice and question why it's not working so well as it uses us to shape our lives and our relationship with others.
-We do not stop to notice how many of the words or phrases that we use automatically are deficient in serving us the way we would like.
+Our language is given to us ready-made.
+We do not stop to notice and question why it's not working so well as it uses us to shape our lives and our relationships with others.
+We do not stop noticing how many of the words or phrases we use automatically are deficient in serving us the way we would like.
 Instead, we look elsewhere to try to explain our suffering and lack of desired results.
-We don't question the words and phrases that we use (and use us), even though they are the tools that we use continuously and cannot do without.
+We don't question the words and phrases we use (and use us), even though they are the tools we use continuously and cannot do without.

 Far more fundamentally and pervasively, our language, as it resides in each of our minds, shapes the quality and results of our lives more than any other environmental factor.